Need Help? Give us a call.

 1 (800) 386-3372

-Thanks to the proliferation of smartphones with great cameras (for mobile devices, that is), it seems like everybody is a photographer nowadays.
+Thanks to the proliferation of smartphones with sophisticated cameras on them (for mobile devices, that is), it seems like everybody wants to try their hand at being a photographer.
+But not everyone has what it takes to start a business.

-But there’s a big difference between those who take the perfect selfie and those who can call themselves professional photographers.
-If you’re interested in starting a photography business, you know there must be more to it than a iPhone.
+But there’s a huge difference between those who can take the perfect selfie and those who can actually capture the perfect moments and call themselves professional photographers.
+If you’re wondering how to start a photography business, know there’s much more to it than pointing your iPhone and clicking the capture button.

 Luckily, photography is an industry that doesn’t always require a lot of startup investment.
-Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start your photography business today.
+Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start your photography business as soon as today.

 “I run my business out of my camera bag and my computer bag,” says Alexa Klorman, owner of Alexa Drew Photography in New York City.
 “Because you don’t need to use film anymore—you used to have to buy that—the overhead every month is just my travel to and from my sessions, and any sort of expenses in running the business.”

 If you already have things like a camera body, lens, and flash, you’re on your way.
 They don’t even have to be very good or expensive pieces of equipment—just yet.
-Here’s how you go from hobby photographer to a professional.
+Here’s how to start a photography business so you can start making a living off your pictures.

-Once you have your business plan settled, it’s time to start shooting.
-You need evidence that you’re actually a photographer.
-Your Instagram photos of your brunch probably won’t cut it here.
-Depending on what you plan to focus on—whether it’s weddings, newborns, corporate events, or some combination of multiple areas—you need to start accumulating samples to showcase your abilities.
+Once you have your business plan settled and all the necessary legal paperwork is in order, the next step in starting a photography business is to start shooting.
+Choose what you want to focus on—whether it’s weddings, newborns, corporate events, or some combination of multiple areas—and then start accumulating samples to showcase your abilities.

 How do you get that first client?
-Consider a free shoot or two to get yourself off the ground.
+Consider a free shoot or two to get yourself off the ground, or offering free sessions to friends and family.

 “From there I built my website, and I used the photos from that session to fill out my website.
 That was the only session I ever gave for free,” she adds.